 Object page: Drill Table

 Altium Designer includes an intelligent Drill Table that is placed like any other design object.
-The table displays the drills required for a specified layer pair, you will need to place a drill table for each layer pair used in the design if you prefer separate drill information for each layer pair.
+The table can either display the drills required for all layer pairs (composite), or a specific layer pair.
+Place a drill table for each layer pair used in the design if you prefer separate drill information for each layer pair.

 High Quality, Flexible Design Documentation